localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 User-Defined Functions (UDFs) are functions that you can create to extend the functionality of your SQL queries.
 Snowflake supports UDFs in different programming languages, including JavaScript, Python, Java, Scala, and SQL.

-The Snowflake emulator supports User-Defined Functions (UDFs) in JavaScript and Python.
+The Snowflake emulator supports User-Defined Functions (UDFs) in JavaScript, Java and Python.
 You can create UDFs to extend the functionality of your SQL queries.
-This guide demonstrates how to create and execute UDFs in JavaScript and Python.
+This guide demonstrates how to create and execute UDFs in JavaScript, Java and Python.

 ## JavaScript